zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Ezra begins our dialogue by saying to Charlotte, “W ait a minute,” meaning stop.
 “What happened to the $500 in our joint account?”
 A  “joint (joint) account” is a bank account that two or more people share, which m eans that either person, if it’s a two-person account, can spend money from tha t bank account – or “withdraw money,” we would say.

 Charlotte says, “I probably paid bills with it.”
 Ch arlotte says that she “probably paid bills” (bills) with this $500.
-“Bills” refer t o obligations that you have to give other people money.
+“Bills” refer to obligations that you have to give other people money.
 You may have a “telephone bill. ” The telephone company may send you a “bill” in the mail, a piece of paper  telling you how much money you have to pay them for your telephone service.

 Charlotte says, “You know that our paychecks barely  cover our monthly expenses.”
 Your “paycheck” (paycheck) is money you get from your job every week or two weeks, perhaps every month, in exchange  for working at your job.
 The verb “to cover” here refers to the ability to p ay for something, to have enough money to pay for something.
 You have to have enough  money “to cover your rent” – that is, to pay for your rent.